hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 All certificates in the certificate signing chain, meaning the root certificate and any intermediate certificates, must be included here.
 These multiple certificates are listed one after another in text format.

-Certificates must be formatted using PEM encoding, ie as text.
+Certificates must be formatted using PEM encoding, that is, as text.
 For example:

 ```
 -----BEGIN CERTIFICATE-----